 So, there's a number of different tools, but when I get a case and somebody is asking me about the investigation and what the prosecution is going to likely do – because I get a lot of them pre-filing before any charges are filed in the case – I can give the client a list of things that they will likely do to investigate.

 It depends on the circumstances of the case – the charges and the nature of the charges.
 They don't just do the same thing every time.

 So, if a client tells me it's a he said/she said situation, I can say to them, they're probably going to do what's called a pretext phone call where the alleged victim calls you and then starts asking you questions, such as, why did you do this, what about this, and then the detectives will tape record and listen to it on the other end.

 That's powerful evidence I think both ways.
 Sometimes the defendant says, I don't know what you're talking about.
 Other times, they apologize and obviously, that's a tacit admission of guilt.

 So, there are all sorts of things they can do.
 They get experts involved.
 They test for various fluids.
 They'll also test to see if there are any type of injuries that are what you would usually expect if someone was a victim of a sex crime.

 They're going to talk to witnesses who may have seen or heard things related to whatever happened, so, it really just depends on what type of a case it is, what happened in the case – the facts and circumstances surrounding the case – and what evidence they have and whatever evidence they still think they can get.

 A lot of times, they're going to go to whoever they believe possesses that evidence, and as far as who is going to investigate the particular sex-related offense, it's going to be jurisdictionally and it's going to go with whoever is the most qualified.

-For more information on Investigation Of Sex Crime Case In LA County, a free initial consultation is your best step.
+For more information on Investigation Of Sex Crime Case, a free initial consultation is your best step.
 Get the information and legal answers you are seeking by calling (213) 542-0979 today.